 - Keep it Private—Encourage transparency and openness with an option to submit anonymously.

-Surveys are a fantastic channel… the challenge is getting customers to actually complete them.
+Customer feedback surveys are a fantastic channel… the challenge is getting customers to actually complete them.
 Here are some ways to get a decent response rate and make the most of the opportunity.

 - Provide Proper Motivation—Convincing customers to take a survey is easier when they know it will ultimately benefit them.
 Stating the intended goal, such as “Hey, we want your feedback.
 Tell us what to build next.” lets them know why you’re asking these questions and their influence on the product planning process.